-Forms of co-operation and types of activities Norway's support for cultural co-operation with developing countries has three main approaches: Establishing and strengthening cultural infrastructure, promoting exchanges between cultural actors (South-North or South-South) and supporting culture through multilateral channels.
-In practice, institutionbuilding often involves elements of cultural exchange and vice versa: Exchange activities are essential to the development of institutions.
-A condition of Norwegian support for any activity is therefore that it leads to longterm capacity-building in the developing country in question.
+Norway's support for cultural co-operation with developing countries has three main approaches: Establishing and strengthening cultural infrastructure, promoting exchanges between cultural actors (South-North or South-South) and supporting culture through multilateral channels culture through multilateral channels.
+In practice, institution-building often involves elements of cultural exchange and vice versa: Exchange activities are essential to the development of institutions.
+A condition of Norwegian support for any activity is therefore that it leads to long-term capacity-building in the developing country in question.